Cupertino, California Therapists

 An Overview of Mental Health in Cupertino, California

 At a glance, Cupertino looks like the ideal city untouched by harm.
 Unfortunately, however, no place is perfect.
-Within the boundaries reside hundreds of individuals who live with mental illness and try to combat its symptoms on a daily basis.
+Within the boundaries reside hundreds of individuals who live with mental illness and try to combat its symptoms daily.
 Those individuals deserve help, but before they can get it, they need to understand the cause.

 The Makeup of Cupertino